ARBhanu/Trading/README.md

 To run this application, follow these steps :
 - Setup the file and folder
 - Open the command prompt
-- clone the repository using **"git clone https://github.com/ARBhanu/Trading.git"** command
+- clone the repository using **'git clone https://github.com/ARBhanu/Trading.git'** command
 - open the project in vs code
-- run the project using npm run start
+- run the project using 'npm run start'

 ## Contact